After years of off and on experimenting in the attempt to come up with a successful & reliable, food safe purple glaze

 Purple is rare in nature so we naturally relate to it as something apart, uncommon and dignified and as a ‘super’ natural color it tends to evoke imagination and creativity so if you place it within a creative setting you will be using this color to good effect.

-An all purple environment would probably be too much even for the Almighty but as a focal point, either within a neutral palette or as the climax of colors tending to but not achieving purple it can be quite glorious without being overpowering.
+An all purple environment would probably be too much even for the Almighty (please take that as a touch of humor) but as a focal point, either within a neutral palette or as the climax of colors tending to but not achieving purple it can be quite glorious without being overpowering.
 Try blending with various shades of greys, blue-greys, grey-blues, mauve, eggplant and lighter shades of blues to darker blues, for example.

 Purple also works well with neutral colors such as various beiges, off whites, tans, pale browns, pale greens and pale yellows.
 For a more bold approach use some highly contrasting colors such as brighter oranges and greens but you will probably want these dramatic contrasts to be within a larger, more neutral setting.